rizwan-kh/rizwan-kh.github.io/content/posts/vault-aad-integration.md

 ```

 #### configure role
-Replace the vault URL in the below *allowed_redirect_uris* as applicable
+Replace the vault URL in the below *allowed_redirect_uris* as applicable and only keep one among the last twos depending on which port vault is exposed.
 ```
 vault write auth/oidc/role/aad \
   user_claim="email" \